Parkmont 1920: A Playful Reimagining of a Century-Old Chalet

 From concept to completion: TSD storyboards, construction drawings & final kitchen designs

-Lastly, we used a beautiful Calacatta marble to create shelving, countertops, and a custom backsplash.
-The warm, golden undertones in the Calacatta was the perfect pairing to our cabinetry color and unlacquered brass accents.
+One of the most important parts of designing for a kitchen is selecting countertop materials.
+For this kitchen we chose a beautiful Calacatta marble to create shelving, countertops, and a custom backsplash.
+We felt that the warm, golden undertones in the Calacatta was the perfect pairing to our cabinetry color and unlacquered brass accents.
+Further, the Calacatta marble and unlacquered brass were chosen for their ability to age beautifully overtime and add to the storied feel of the home!

 Mudroom: Designing for the Practical & Playful

 Last but not least, we tied the mudroom—tucked between the kitchen and the side yard entrance—into the overall design.
-Just like the kitchen, we gutted it completely and reworked the flow to make it more functional.
-Fresh cabinetry, new hardware, playful wallpaper, and a touch of shiplap gave the space new life while keeping it connected to the rest of the home.
+Just like the kitchen, we reworked the flow of the space for better functionality.
+New cabinetry, updated hardware, playful wallpaper, and a touch of shiplap gave the space new life while keeping it connected to the rest of the home.

 From concept to completion: TSD storyboards, cabinetry drawing & final mudroom design